BeeMou-Analyze/Assignment/README.md

 ### Project Overview
 ---
-The essense of this assignment is to undersatnd the data of the bussiness shared and give insights into the business operations and areas the business can improve its operations.
+The essence of this assignment is to understand the data of the business shared and give insights into the business operations and areas the company can improve its operations.

 ### Data Source
 ---